1. Turn your puppy into a happy, well rounded and confident dog!

 One of the most important things you can do to help your puppy grow up to be a friendly confident dog is to socialize them from as young as possible.
 This means, giving your pup careful and positive exposure to all things they might encounter as an adult dog.
 To teach your dog to be more aware of their surroundings and to feel comfortable.
 If you don’t teach a dog these things when they are young, they can potentially become fearful or anxious later in life and may even show signs of aggression towards other dogs or people.
 So, the more time you invest teaching your dog to live successfully in a human world the more you will avoid problem behaviours that come from lack of understanding.

 Finding a good puppy class is a great start for this, not only will it give you knowledge into the world of dog training, but it’s also a great way to start the socialisation process with your dog.
 A well-socialised dog also means you will be able to get out and about more together.
 Being able to include your dog in your daily activities will make you all happier and give your dog a more enriched life.

 2. Create and strengthen the bond between you and your dog

 Training your dog builds up a language of communication between you and your dog that promotes security and comfort.
 Positive reinforcement training, which rewards and motivates a dog for good behaviour, allows you to foster a relationship with your dog based on mutual trust and respect.
 The theory of being a Pack leader or being dominant over our dogs has been debunked by science (we will go into more detail on this in a later post).
 So ultimately, you want to form a partnership with your dog and positive training is a great way to get started on your journey to forming this special relationship.

-3. Teaching your dog basic obedience is SO important for everyone’s safety
+3. Teaching your dog basic skills is SO important for everyone’s safety

 4. Reduce problem behaviours